The Tabernacle pt 2

 But there is more.
 When God is interacting with humanity, it is through the person of the Son.
-Before Jesus was born as a human, He stated plainly to the religious leaders that He was the one communing with Abraham in the plains and Moses through the burning bush.
-(John 8:58) He also says that David called Him his Lord.
-(Matthew 22:45) When Jesus appears in Revelation 1, He comes in the same light and appearance as in Daniel 10 when appears.
+Before Jesus was born as a human, He stated plainly to the religious leaders that He was the one communing with Abraham in the plains and with Moses through the burning bush (John 8:58).
+He also says that David called Him his Lord (Matthew 22:45).
+When Jesus appears in Revelation 1, He comes in the same light and appearance as in Daniel 10.
 1 Thessalonians 4 says that Christ will descend with the trumpet call of God and the voice of the archangel.
 That makes Him the one that appeared to Joshua as the leader of the angelic armies.
 For much of earth’s history, it seems to be clear that God appeared and interacted with humanity through the person of the Son.
 He was God’s representative.

 Jesus Fulfilled All Things

 This process of cleansing sin from sinners is what took place in the Old Testament Tabernacle and is fulfilled in Christ.
 Jesus says of His body in John 2 that He is a Tabernacle.
 In Psalms David prophesied that God had prepared for Jesus a body to accomplish God’s will.
 Paul says in Hebrews 10:8-10 that it is through that body that we are sanctified.
 Revelation 21:22 says that the Lamb is the temple in the New Jerusalem.